Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 My Milestone Project 2 was envisioned by me and created based on the knowledge gained so far from this course.
 I have taken the fundamentals that I have learned from the course and applied them to this website with style changes and JS functions to suit my application.
-I hope that the outcome of my works has translated into a front-end web application that is accessible, responsive and promotes good user experience through the use of HTML, CSS, Javascript, Google Maps API and Email.js.
+I hope that the outcome of my works has translated into a front-end web application with JavaScript functions, that is accessible, responsive and promotes good user experience through the use of HTML, CSS, Javascript, Google Maps API and Email.js.
-As well as the course materials, there have been some additional examples which I have found online and utilised.
+As well as the course materials, there have been some additional code examples which I have found online and utilised.
 These additions have been highlighted and referenced later on in this document (references and credits section).
 As well as these additions I have received excellent correction & further instruction from my mentor Maranatha Ilesanmi which I am extremely grateful for.

 ## Responsive Design <a name="responsive_design"></a>

-As seen in the screenshot below, media queries have been used to ensure that the website is completely responsive across Desktop and Mobile devices.
+As can be seen in the screenshot below, media queries have been used to ensure that the website is completely responsive across Desktop and Mobile devices.

 ![](assets/readme_images/README.001.png)